-Up to 10 points can be earned through general participation; the other 10 can be earned through participating in specific activities (like group quizzes or specific peer review activities) and completing small assignments (like grammar homework).
+Up to 10 points can be earned through general participation; the other 10 can be earned through participating in specific activities (like group quizzes) and completing small assignments (like grammar homework).

-Grading Rubric to be used in evaluating both the portfolio assignments and the final exam.
+GRADING RUBRIC to be used in evaluating both the portfolio assignments and the final exam.